EPCCed/archer2-intro-package/_episodes/05-good-citizen.md

 >
 > Before submitting a very large or very long job submit a short truncated test to ensure that
 > the job starts as expected.
+>
+> You can access the "short" QoS for testing by adding the following settings to your job
+> submission script:
+>
+> ```
+> #SBATCH --qos=short
+> #SBATCH --reservation=shortqos
+> ```
+>
+> The short QoS allows you to use a maximum of 8 nodes for a maximum of 20 minutes.
+This should
+> be large enough to test that your job submission script is functioning as expected.
 {: .callout}

 ## Have a backup plan

-Although the ARCHER2 /home file systems are backed up, the /work file systems are not, and /home is only backed up for disaster recovery purposes (*i.e.* for restoring the whole file system if lost rather than an individual file or directory you have deleted by mistake).
+Although the ARCHER2 /home file systems are backed up, the /work file systems are not.
 Your data on ARCHER2 is primarily your responsibility and you should ensure you have secure copies of data that are critical to your work.